-In the workers’ compensation system, the exemplary medical provider renders excellent clinical care and is equally adept at facilitating a patient’s earliest, medically appropriate return to work (with or without modified duty).
-In fact, the interests of both the injured worker and the employer are well served when a provider helps them agree that timely return to work is the paramount goal.
-Conversely, avoidable and excessive delays with returning a patient to work are highly detrimental for both.
+In the workers’ compensation system, the exemplary medical provider renders excellent clinical care and is equally adept at facilitating a patient’s earliest, medically appropriate work resumption (with or without modified duty).
+In fact, the interests of both the injured worker and the employer are well served when a provider helps them agree that getting back to work timely is the paramount goal.
+Conversely, avoidable and excessive delays with getting a patient back towork are highly detrimental for both.
 Some examples are given in the table below.

-Advantages of timely and disadvantages of delayed return to work
+Advantages of timely and disadvantages of delaying an employee getting back to work.

 Various common scenarios can lead medical providers to place patients on full work restrictions for an avoidably long period.
 This contributes to the adverse consequences noted above.
 Unwarranted assumptions, questionable assertions, and myths and misconceptions often create these circumstances.
 Several are summarized below with accompanying explanations and tips about how to mitigate their influence.